News Test Systems

 How do you test the testing process?
 Automated cross-checking of the test program

-But these calculations are highly complex since they also mutually influence each other.
+However, these calculations are highly complex since they also mutually influence each other.
 Whether the test system, the adapter and the test program provide the desired testing depth and fault coverage in a stable manner depends on many parameters.
-Test systems are configurable, i.e. various settings can be changed to achieve the measuring result.
-Typically a program generator uses a bill of materials and connection list to perform a circuit analysis and use this to create a test program with all the necessary parameters such as stimulus, guard points, integration times, delays and Kelvin measurements.
-Since the result is not always as successful as desired, so-called debugging is used to modify the measurement, i.e. adapt and change the parameters of the automatically generated test program and until the desired measurement value is provided in stable form.
+Test systems are configurable, i.e. various settings can be adjusted to achieve the measuring result.
+Typically, a program generator uses a bill of materials and connection list to perform a circuit analysis and use this to create a test program with all the necessary parameters such as stimulus, guard points, integration times, delays and Kelvin measurements.
+The program generator does not know the parasitic hidden components in complex IC's and cannot consider them in its calculation.
+Therefore, the result does not always have the desired success.
+This is then detected during so-called "debugging" and parameters are modified, i.e. adapt and change the parameters of the automatically generated test program and until the desired measurement value is provided in stable form.
 These manipulations can certainly be used to force a measurement value without actually having measured anything reasonable.

-Isn’t it better to use “incorrect components” on the assemblies to provoke a fault in order then to recognize whether the complex “test system-adapter-test program” is capable of detecting these faults?
+Is it better to use “incorrect components” on the assemblies to provoke a fault in order then to recognize whether the complex “test system-fixture-test program” is capable of detecting these faults?

 Which solution seems to make sense here?

 Digitaltest has now developed a procedure that allows other components to be inserted in series or parallel with the measured component during the measurement so that the nominal value of the test object can be changed.
-If an additional resistor is inserted in parallel with the resistor to be measured, the measuring result should be lower, or the reverse if we do this using a capacitor.
+If an additional resistor is inserted in parallel with the resistor to be measured, the measuring result should be lower or, in the case of a capacitor with connected parallel capacitance, correspondingly higher.
 Now if you insert a whole string of components and each time take a measurement and evaluate it, this should also be reflected in the change to the measurement value.
 If not, then we have this famous “ticket” and must assume that a fault in this component is not being detected.
 Now we have the opportunity to change the parameters for this measurement such that faults are detected or to take the measurement completely out of the test and replace it with other means.